Cookies & Privacy.

 Mumtalakat’s Board has established three standing Committees of the Board:

 (a) The Board Audit & Risk Committee: The Board Audit & Risk Committee (the “BARC”) is entrusted with independently ensuring and maintaining oversight of Mumtalakat’s financial reporting system, internal control and risk management processes, internal and external audit, and compliance with legal and regulatory requirements.
 The BARC is composed of three Directors.
-All members of the BARC have an ability to read and understand Mumtalakat’s financial statements, and have an understanding of the accounting principles applicable to Mumtalakat’s financial statements.
+All members of the BARC have an ability to read and understand Mumtalakat’s financial statements and have an understanding of the accounting principles applicable to Mumtalakat’s financial statements.
 They also have an understanding of Mumtalakat’s internal control methods and financial reporting procedures.
 The BARC receives reports on a regular basis from representatives of Mumtalakat’s finance, risk and compliance functions, and also meets regularly with Mumtalakat’s external and internal auditors.
 The BARC reports to the Board on a regular basis.

 (3) Mumtalakat’s Internal Management Committees:

-(b) Management Investment Committee: The Management Investment Committee (“MIC”) is composed of the Chief Executive Officer, the Chief Investment Officer, the Head of Global Asset Management, the Managing Director for local investments, and the Managing Director - Finance.
+(a) Management Investment Committee: The Management Investment Committee (“MIC”) is composed of the Chief Executive Officer, the Chief Investment Officer, the Managing Director for local investments, Managing Director – Finance & Technology and the Managing Director – Risk and Portfolio Construction.
 The MIC assists the BIC in fulfilling its oversight responsibilities on policy, standards and procedures for investing in a responsible manner.
 The MIC meets on a regular basis to examine, review, debate and challenge proposed investment activities before recommending such activities for execution or implementation.
 The focus of the MIC is on business, commercial investment and strategic considerations.
+The MIC Charter sets out the duties and responsibilities of the MIC.

 (4) Management:

 Mumtalakat’s Board has established Discretionary Authority Limits (“DAL”) which (a) clearly specify the authorities, and limits on those authorities, for various tasks associated with the governance and operational structure of Mumtalakat, and (b) assign responsibility and accountability to various members of Mumtalakat’s management for those tasks.
-The DAL covers areas such as: (i) strategic planning, (ii) corporate governance, (iii) asset management, (iv) advertising, marketing and corporate communications, (v) professional services, (vi) property management, (vii) information technology, (viii) capital expenditure and budgeting, (ix) human capital, (x) treasury, and (xi) finance.
+The DAL covers areas such as: (i) strategic planning, (ii) corporate governance, (iii) investments, (iv) advertising, marketing and corporate communications, (v) professional services, (vi) property management, (vii) information technology, (viii) capital expenditure and budgeting, (ix) human capital, (x) treasury, and (xi) finance.
 The DAL also allows the Chief Executive Officer certain delegation powers, and where appropriate, these have been delegated to ensure efficiency of Mumtalakat’s operations.

 Communication with the Shareholder